About Butte County

 Jail & Inmate Records

-The Butte County Jail, located in Arco, is the primary detention facility for individuals arrested within the county.
+Butte County Jail, located in Arco, is the primary detention facility for people arrested within Butte County.
 The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
 Inmates can be searched through the jail's online inmate lookup system, which provides information on current detainees.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.
+The bond and bail process in Idaho allows for the release of detainees pending trial, with conditions set by the court.

 Mugshots & Booking Photos

-Mugshots in Butte County are taken and retained by the Butte County Sheriff's Office during the booking process.
+Mugshots in Butte County are taken and retained by Butte County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office or online databases that compile such information.
 While Idaho does not have specific mugshot removal laws, individuals can petition for removal or sealing of records under certain circumstances.
 The availability of mugshots may vary based on privacy laws and the nature of the charges.

 Courts & Case Records